 In addition to reading horror, watching it can be just as enjoyable.
 From Hammer films to slasher movies to eerie television shows, how do you choose?

-Another is “Dark,” a German Netflix series that is beyond mind-bending.
+Another is Dark, a German Netflix series that is beyond mind-bending.
 A small town is trapped in an unusual time warp and as events unfold, there seems to be a sinister purpose behind it all.
 Trust me, the title on this one captures the essence of the narrative.
+Plus, horror series are being created left and right these days, so I’m sure you’ll have no trouble finding something spine-tingling to watch.

 These are just a few modern-day selections, but the horror film genre has existed for more than a century.
 Alfred Hitchcock alone deserves an entire post dedicated to his filmography.
 For other titles, see my recommendations of Victorian goth films for more morbid cinema.